dkedar7/NaturalLanguageProcessing/Machine Comprehension/README.md

 # Machine Comprehension

-Also called Quetion Answering, Machine Comprehension is a model that takes the context and question as the inputs and outputs the answer.
+Also called Question Answering, Machine Comprehension is a model that takes the context and question as the inputs and outputs the answer.
 This repository supports the code for the app https://dkedar.com/apps/machinecomprehension
 In the current implementation, I used a pretrained BiDAF, available for download on https://github.com/onnx/models.
 I utilized Google Build to containerize my application, Google Container Registry for storing and managing my container and Google Cloud Run to deploy it as a web endpoint.